St. Mary Catholic Church (Greensboro, North Carolina): History

 Our Lady of Miraculous Medal School was closed in 1972.
 When the Diocese of Raleigh was divided and the Diocese of Charlotte was created, St. Mary's fell under the jurisdiction of the Diocese of Charlotte.
 In October 1973 St. Mary's Church officially changed from its traditional role as an African-American parish into an integrated territorial parish.

 In the 1970s many refugees from Asia and Africa began arriving in Greensboro and many joined the parish.
-Currently one-third of the parishioners at St. Mary's are African-American, one-third are white, and one-third are exiles from civil wars in Asia and Africa, and Latin American countries.
-There are also a great number of parishioners from the above counties that joined St. Mary's through family ties to the church.
+Around the turn of the millennium, one-third of the parishioners at St. Mary's were African-American, one-third white, and one-third exiles from civil wars in Asia and Africa, and Latin American countries.
+There were also a great number of parishioners from the above regions that joined St. Mary's through family ties to the church.

 In the early 2000s a new church building for St. Mary's was built off of East Lee Street.
 Both the original church building and new building are used for celebrations of Mass.

-In 2014, Emmanuel O. Ukattah, a native of Nigeria and naturalized U.S. citizen, became the first Catholic Deacon of African descent in the history of St. Mary's.
+In 2014, Emmanuel O. Ukattah, a native of Nigeria and naturalized U.S. citizen, became the first Catholic deacon of African descent in the history of St. Mary's.